amplify-education/hiccup/README.md

 ## Usage

-#### Client side (CursorAdapter)
+#### CursorAdapter renders UI from response
-In this example, let's assume we have used a CursorLoader that made a RESTful request to ``content://com.your.authority/categories/52/products?sort=name``.
-We get back a Cursor, which has an **_id** (for adapters) and **body**, which in this example is JSON of our domain models.
-Now we can bind our views simply using those domain models.
+In this example, let's assume our Activity uses a CursorLoader to make a RESTful request to ``content://com.your.authority/categories/52/products?sort=name``.
+We get back a Cursor, which has an **_id** (for CursorAdapters) and **body**, which is the JSON "response" of our domain models.
+After deserializing, we can bind our views simply using those domain models.

 ```Java
 @Override